dimonb/nimo-markdown-cv/index.md

 ### **Department of automation and support of internal processes, Yandex, Moscow** `2019`
 _Deputy Head_<br>
-- Launches the MDH (gold record) service
+- Launched the MDH (gold record) service
 - Implemented an architecture desing review process

 ### **Division of payment, partner and billing systems, Yandex, Moscow** `2017`